 When plywood was developed to replace solid-board sheathing for subfloors and decking, builders were generally reluctant to switch to the new product, which ultimately became the standard for subfloor applications.
-When OSB came on the scene as an alternative to plywood, detractors were quick to point out its deficiencies.
-The truth is that plywood and OSB each have strengths and weaknesses when used as exposed decking or subflooring.
+So, unsurprisingly, when OSB came on the scene as an alternative to plywood, detractors were quick to point out its deficiencies.
+Its affordable price aided its growing popularity, and it soon surpassed plywood as builders’ choice in home construction—floors as well as wall and roof sheathing.
+Which is the better option, plywood vs. OSB?
+Well, each has their own strengths and weaknesses when used as exposed decking or subflooring.

 Products like AdvanTech, an OSB product by Huber Engineered Woods, were brought onto the scene to meet the need for moisture-resistant OSB.
 Essentially an enhanced OSB material, AdvanTech uses a resin integrated with the wood to resist water absorption and reduce the swelling that plagued the original OSB subflooring.
 Huber even offers a 50-year warranty on AdvanTech.

-Acknowledging that some builders are going to be loyal to plywood, Georgia-Pacific recently went national with its new line of enhanced plywood, called Plytanium DryPly.
-DryPly is plywood treated with a water-resistant coating.
+Acknowledging that some builders are going to be loyal to plywood, Georgia-Pacific went national with a line of enhanced plywood, called Plytanium DryPly.
+DryPly is plywood treated with a water-resistant coating that prevents 40 percent of the absorption that occurs when uncoated plywood gets wet.
 “Our product comes with a 100 percent builder satisfaction guarantee against delamination, edge swelling, and joint sanding,” says Key.
 By combatting moisture issues, this new generation of plywood aims to go head-to-head with the enhanced OSB products.
 “There really isn’t another plywood product out there like it,” adds Key.

 This evolved plywood may claim an overall advantage over OSB, since plywood is a stiffer, longer-lasting subfloor option.
 It will also hold up better under flooring accidents like leaks or flooding, and has greater nail withdrawal strength to hold the nail in under stress.
 “The difference with plywood is not felt initially during the first walk-through by the owners,” says Key.
 “It is made for long-term durability.”
 This sentiment is backed by Georgia-Pacific’s lifetime warranty on the product.